A Focus on Cellular Therapies.png

 Joint Accreditation Statement

-thumbnail image In support of improving patient care, this activity has been planned and implemented by Partners for Advancing Clinical Education (PACE) and the Society for Immunotherapy of Cancer (SITC).
-PACE is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+thumbnail image In support of improving patient care, this activity has been planned and implemented by Partners for Advancing Clinical Education and the Society for Immunotherapy of Cancer (SITC).
+Partners is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Physician Continuing Medical Education

-PACE designates this live activity for a maximum of 3.75 AMA PRA Category 1 Credit(s)™.
+Partners designates this live activity for a maximum of 3.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Pharmacy Education

-PACE designates this continuing education activity for 3.75 contact hour(s) (0.375 CEUs) of the Accreditation Council for Pharmacy Education.
+Partners designates this continuing education activity for 3.75 contact hour(s) (0.375 CEUs) of the Accreditation Council for Pharmacy Education.

 Continuing Nursing Education